-(b) During the Class Period, the Defendants' illegal conduct substantially affected Hawaii commerce and consumers.

-(c) As a direct and proximate result of Defendants' unlawful conduct,Plaintiffs and members of the Damages Class have been injured and arethreatened with further injury.

-(d) Defendants have engaged in unfair competition or unfair or deceptive acts or practices in violation of Hawaii Rev. Stat. § 480, et seq., and, accordingly, Plaintiffs and members of the Damages Class seek all relief available under that statute.

-298. Defendants have engaged in unfair competition or unfair, unconscionable, or deceptive acts or practices in violation of Mass.
+- (b) During the Class Period, the Defendants' illegal conduct substantially affected Hawaii commerce and consumers. - (c) As a direct and proximate result of Defendants' unlawful conduct, Plaintiffs and members of the Damages Class have been injured and are threatened with further injury. - (d) Defendants have engaged in unfair competition or unfair or deceptive acts or practices in violation of Hawaii Rev. Stat. § 480, et seq., and, accordingly, Plaintiffs and members of the Damages Class seek all relief available under that statute. - 297.
+Defendants have engaged in unfair competition or unfair, unconscionable, or deceptive acts or practices in violation of Mass.
 G.L. c.
+93A, §2. - (a) Defendants were engaged in trade or commerce as defined by G.L. c.
+93A. - (b) Defendants agreed to, and did in fact, act in restraint of trade or commerce in a market which includes Massachusetts, by affecting, fixing, controlling and/or maintaining at artificial and non-competitive levels, the prices at which Fuel Injection Systems were sold, distributed, or obtained in Massachusetts and took efforts to conceal their agreements from Plaintiffs and members of the Damages Class.

+- (c) Defendants' unlawful conduct had the following effects: (1) Fuel Injection Systems price competition was restrained, suppressed, and eliminated throughout Massachusetts; (2) Fuel Injection Systems prices were raised, fixed, maintained, and stabilized at artificially high levels throughout Massachusetts; (3) Plaintiffs and members of the Damages Class were deprived of free and open competition; and (4) Plaintiffs and members of the Damages Class paid supracompetitive, artificially inflated prices for Fuel Injection Systems. - (d) As a direct and proximate result of Defendants' unlawful conduct, with further injury. - (e) Certain of the Defendants have or will be served with a demand letter in accordance with G.L. c.
+93A, § 9, or, upon information and belief, such service of a demand letter was unnecessary due to the defendant not maintaining a place of business within the Commonwealth of Massachusetts or not keeping assets within the Commonwealth.
+More than thirty days has passed since such demand letters were served, and each Defendant served has failed to make a reasonable settlement offer. - (f) By reason of the foregoing, Defendants engaged in unfair competition and unfair or deceptive acts or practices, in violation of G.L. c.
 93A, §2.

-(a) Defendants were engaged in trade or commerce as defined by G.L. c.93A.

-(b) Defendants agreed to, and did in fact, act in restraint of trade or commerce in a market which includes Massachusetts, by affecting, fixing, controlling and/or maintaining at artificial and non-competitive levels, the prices at which Fuel Injection Systems were sold, distributed, or obtained in Massachusetts and took efforts to conceal their agreements from Plaintiffs and members of the Damages Class.

-(c) Defendants' unlawful conduct had the following effects: (1) Fuel Injection Systems price competition was restrained, suppressed, and eliminated throughout Massachusetts; (2) Fuel Injection Systems prices were raised, fixed, maintained, and stabilized at artificially high levels throughout Massachusetts; (3) Plaintiffs and members of the Damages Class were deprived of free and open competition; and (4) Plaintiffs and members of the Damages Class paid supracompetitive, artificially inflated prices for Fuel Injection Systems.

-(d) As a direct and proximate result of Defendants' unlawful conduct,Plaintiffs and members of the Damages Class were injured and are threatened with further injury.
+Plaintiffs and members of the Damages Class were injured and are threatened